thabiger/tha-gnome-terminator-tools/README.md

 # tha-gnome-terminator-tools**

-Scripts to improve work efficiency using the Gnome Terminator terminal emulator when working with multiple server instances in AWS.
+Scripts to improve work efficiency with multiple server instances in AWS using the Gnome Terminator.

 Only one scenario is supported at this moment: